alhajee/ckan/doc/contributing/documentation.rst

 command line
   Two words, not commandline or command-line
-  (this is because we want to be like `Neal Stephenson <http://www.cryptonomicon.com/beginning.html>`_) CKAN config file or configuration file
+  (this is because we want to be like `Neal Stephenson <http://www.cryptonomicon.com/beginning.html>`_) FMLD config file or configuration file
   Not settings file, ini file, etc. Also, the **config file** contains **config options** such as ``ckan.site_id``, and each config option is **set** to a certain **setting** or **value** such as ``ckan.site_id = demo.ckan.org``.